Jet004/appoint-me/README.md

     - think of a few more features to implement - account settings with password reset etc perhaps

 - profile page
-    - implement display picture upload and edit with default image (frontend and backend)
-    - Finish display of appointment history
+    - Finish display of appointment / payment history

 - ADMIN PANEL
     - Services blurb - description to include on the services page